zayfod/pycozmo/docs/functions.md

 A cube has to be "selected" first, using the `CubeId` message.
 A subsequent `CubeLights` message sets the state of all 4 cube LEDs.

+Cubes can be programmed to perform simple LED light animations autonomously using the `LightState` structure and the `CubeId.rotation_period_frames` field.

 Cube Battery Voltage